 7. Collaborate with Customers: Collaborate with your customers on roadmaps and updates.
 It fosters trust and aligns product development with the needs of your users, ultimately leading to a faster TTV.

-Each of these strategies, when effectively implemented, can help your business drive value faster, boost customer satisfaction, and solidify your competitive edge.
+Each of these strategies, when effectively implemented and supported by the right enablement efforts, can help your business drive value faster, boost customer satisfaction, and solidify your competitive edge.

 Integrating Time to Value into Customer Success Strategies